manishmicrobe/manishmicrobe.github.io/_pages/joinus.md

 ### Like what you see?

-<p align=’justify’> We are always looking for excellent candidates from diverse backgrounds (biologists, engineers, bioinformaticians, among others) to join our team at various levels: research interns, engineers, doctoral candidates, and postdocs.</p>
+<p align='justify'>We are always looking for excellent candidates from diverse backgrounds (biologists, engineers, bioinformaticians, among others) to join our team at various levels: research interns, engineers, doctoral candidates, and postdocs.</p>

 If you are interested in working with us, please contact me at <manish.kushwaha@inrae.fr>, briefly describing your research interests and why you think our lab could be a good fit for you.

-<p align=’justify’> To apply for an advertised position, please follow the instructions below.</p>
+<p align='justify'>To apply for an advertised position, please follow the instructions below.</p>

 ### Open positions
 PhD studentship: [Expression Costs of Synthetic Genetic Circuits](/assets/pdf/PhD 2023 - Circuit Costs.pdf)